hexapode/agent/README.md

 - Some tool for web browsing (based on zen Browser), and Google search (using google custom search engine API)
 - Ability for the agent to plan task
 - Ability for the agent to store data to a key value / store or a file
 - Ability for the agent to fork itself and interact as the human with the fork agent.
-Allowing to tackle more complexe task
+Allowing to tackle more complex task

+## Setup
+1. change the `example.env` to `.env` and add your API keys
+2. run `npm install`